How Urbex Photography Helps Mental Health and Creativity

 Exploring Digbeth (Birmingham) with expired 35mm film, I found that urbex photography offers calm, focus, and creativity—powerful boosts for mental wellbeing.

-Urbex photography supports mental health and creativity
+Urbex photography helps mental health and creativity

 The Mental Health Challenges Facing Young People Today

 What’s missing for many is a sense of space (physical and mental) where they can feel free to explore, reflect, and just be themselves.
+That’s where urbex photography helps mental health—it offers freedom.

-How Urbex Photography Supports Mental Health
+How Urbex Photography Helps Mental Health in Practice

 • Connection with surroundings – Wandering through Digbeth with my Contax G2 and expired film, I start to see details I’d usually overlook.
 For example, the rust patterns on a factory door, weeds breaking through pavement cracks, or graffiti layered like a palimpsest.
 Paying attention to these details makes me feel more grounded and connected to the present moment.